harpyd/thestis/README.md

     sellHornsAndHoovesOnTheMarket.sellExistingHornsAndHooves.sellHornsAndHooves --> sellHornsAndHoovesOnTheMarket.sellExistingHornsAndHooves.checkSoldProducts
 ```

-At each launch, `Performance` gives information about the execution step by step.
+At each launch, `Pipeline` gives information about the execution step by step.
 Then, from the __steps__ received from
-the performance, a flow is collected, showing the current state of the active performance's flow.
+the pipeline, a flow is collected, showing the current state of the active pipeline's flow.

 ### Flow

-`Flow` is unit of `Performance` work.
-Every working performance's parallel task accumulates information about the
+`Flow` is unit of `Pipeline` work.
+Every working pipeline's parallel task accumulates information about the
-progress of the performance and the context in this entity.
-Each run of `Performance` corresponds to one `Flow`.
+progress of the pipeline and the context in this entity.
+Each run of `Pipeline` corresponds to one `Flow`.

-`Flow` reduced from _steps_ received during the execution of `Performance`.
+`Flow` reduced from _steps_ received during the execution of `Pipeline`.

 `Flow` consists of _statuses_ (each with `Slug`, `State` and occurred errors).
 Every `Status` has state that
-represents __slugged__ `Specification` objects performance progress.
+represents __slugged__ `Specification` objects pipeline progress.

-`State` changes under the action of an `Event` and _events_ are generated during the operation of `Performance`.
+`State` changes under the action of an `Event` and _events_ are generated during the operation of `Pipeline`.
 For
-example, if the thesis is passed, then the performance creates a step for this thesis with an event, and if all the
+example, if the thesis is passed, then the pipeline creates a step for this thesis with an event, and if all the
-theses of the scenario are passed, then the performance creates a step for the scenario with the same event.
+theses of the scenario are passed, then the pipeline creates a step for the scenario with the same event.

 From each state, you can go to a certain set of states: